Tools for the Digital Century

 stakeholders and customers.

-Integrate 4IR creativity and innovation tools and methodologies across your curriculum or in specific workstreams.
+Integrate Digital Century creativity and innovation tools and methodologies across your curriculum or in specific workstreams.

 Create Incubation Labs that help students take original ideas generated in the classroom out into the community and marketplace.